 Permitted development rights to allow the development or extension of homes without the necessity to use for planning permission, where that might be out of proportion with the impact of the works administered.
 This technical guidance has been produced to assist homeowners to understand how they will exercise their rights to hold out development while protecting the interests of their neighbors and therefore the wider environment.

 It’s designed to be employed by anyone who wants to know more about the detailed rules on householder permitted development and therefore the terms utilized in those rules.
-This article will shed light on the topic related to permitted development technical guidance, What size extension can you build under permitted development, What are the permitted development rules, Do you need to inform the Council for permitted development.
+This article will shed light on the topic related to permitted development technical guidance, What size extension can you build under permitted development, What are the permitted development rules, and Do you need to inform the Council for permitted development?

 What Size Extension Can You Build Under Permitted Development?